Table of Contents

 In the last few months, many folks (my wife included) have been missing their pool-time and, even more so, the after-swim sauna.
 Me?
 I’d rather jump in the cold ocean than sit in a small room and sweat.
 Each to their own, though.
 And, to help out all of you who need a good sweat, here are the best home saunas for 2020.
-You can read about our unique research process here.

 NB: Most of my top picks for home saunas are infrared saunas.
-This is because infrared saunas are far more energy efficient than gas or wood fired saunas.
+This is because infrared saunas are far more energy-efficient than gas or wood-fired saunas.

-Highlight: FSC certified Grade A western red cedar saunas made without toxic glues or finishes, and RoHS compliant.
+Highlights: FSC certified Grade A western red cedar saunas made without toxic glues or finishes, and RoHS compliant.

 Influence Sauna are serious about eco-friendly saunas.
 The Full Spectrum Infrared Sauna is available in sizes to fit 2 people, 2-3 people, and 3-4 people and is made with high-quality materials and a great deal of care.